Federated Multi-Armed Bandits Under Byzantine Attacks: Problem Formulation

-where $\xi_{m,k}$ and $\zeta_t$ are sampled from zero-mean $\sigma_c$-subgaussian and $\sigma$-subgaussian distributions, respectively.
-Note that while $\zeta_t$ are sampled each time an arm is played by a client, $\xi_{m,k}$ are sampled only once at the beginning, and $\mu_{m,k}$ are fixed from thereon.
-As a result, for different clients $m$ and $n$, we have $\mu_{m,k} \neq \mu_{n,k}$ in general.
-Since the local mean outcomes $\mu_{m,k}$ are different from the global mean outcomes $\mu_k$, a cohort of $M$ clients may not agree with the global optimal arm, i.e., $\argmax_{k \in [K]} \frac{1}{M} \sum_{m=1}^M \mu_{m,k} \neq k^*$.
-In such a case, it is a hopeless task to identify the globally optimal arm by relying on the local observations since the global model and local models are not consistent.
-As the intuition suggests, \citep{shi2021federated} shows that this problem can be handled by recruiting sufficiently many clients over phases and exploiting the subgaussian tail behavior of the ``client noise".
-However, in the presence of even a single Byzantine client, it may be impossible to identify the optimal arm using the Fed2-UCB algorithm in \citep{shi2021federated} by naively relying on the sample means, no matter how many clients the server recruits.
-Consider a single Byzantine client $m$ who sends the following updates as sample means for arm outcomes to the server at the end of a phase $p$ where Fed2-UCB is used as the learning protocol:
+While $\zeta_{m,t}$ is sampled at each round $t$, $\xi_{m,k}$ is sampled only once at the beginning, and $\mu_{m,k}$ is fixed from thereon.
+Equivalently, we can view $X_{m,k}(t)$ as a sample from an unknown distribution $\nu_{m,k}$.
+We call $\bs{\nu}_m := (\nu_{m,k})_{k \in [K]}$ the {\em local model} of client $m$.
+For different clients $m$ and $n$, we have $\mu_{m,k} \neq \mu_{n,k}$ in general.
+Since the local mean rewards $\mu_{m,k}$ are different from the global mean rewards $\mu_k$, a client $m$ may not agree with the global optimal arm, i.e., $k^* \notin \argmax_{k \in [K]} \mu_{m,k}$.
+In such a case, it is a hopeless task to identify the global optimal arm by relying on the local observations of a single client.
+However, the structure of the model noise suggest that by recruiting many clients, and averaging over their samples, one should be able to get an accurate estimate of the global mean rewards.
+This idea is exploited in \cite{shi2021federated}, where the interaction between the server and the clients proceeds in phases indexed by $p \geq 1$.
+At the end of each phase, clients send updates to the server, denoted by $U_{m,k}(p)$, which are estimates of the local mean rewards of arms.
+The server, then aggregates these updates to discard suboptimal arms and informs the clients.
+After this, the clients refine their updates by sampling the remaining arms in the next phase.
+This interaction continues until $k^*$ is identified.